Cervix

 Vagina

 The inside of the vagina can normally feel crinkly.
 This is because it is designed to stretch for intercourse and childbirth, so when it is not stretched the walls may have wrinkles.
 However, it is not normal to have distinct small lumps in the vagina.
-If you feel any, see your family doctor or go to a genitourinary medicine clinic, because they could be warts (though it is unusual to have vaginal warts without any at the opening of the vagina.
+If you feel any, see your family doctor or go to a genitourinary medicine clinic for an examination.
+This can sometimes be due to warts inside the vagina.

 Prolapse